 # To focus on up-gradation of technology for proper implementation of programmes and initiatives.

 The Business Standard

 The Business Line

 We tried to cover NITI Ayog from every corner.
-Still it is incomplete without your consent and views.
-Put your comments under comment Section below.
+Still, it is incomplete without your consent and views.
+Put your comments under the comment Section below.